Hasanelmestrah/Laravel-CRUD-Vuejs/README.md

 I hope you're doing well.
 I've been working hard on the task for the past three days, giving it my all to meet the requirements.
 Unfortunately, I ran into some problems that took more time to fix than I expected, so the work isn't as good as I'd like it to be.

-I know how important it is to do a great job, and I'm determined to make things right.
+I understand the importance of delivering high-quality work, and I'm determined to make things right.
 If you decide to accept my internship application, I'll do everything I can to meet the company's needs.

 Thanks for understanding, and I'm excited about the possibility of contributing to the team.